If you’ve heard about hormone replacement therapy, you might have a negative view of this treatment for menopause symptoms.

 But the annoying — and even quality of life-impairing — symptoms of falling reproductive hormones have prompted many women to rethink the strategy, especially as delivery methods have changed, lessening at least one of the risks.

 What Is Hormone Replacement Therapy and Why Is It Used?

 Women can experience a variety of symptoms as they approach menopause, sometimes bad enough to prompt a discussion with their doctor.
-These changes may include hot flashes, brain fog, sleeplessness, vaginal dryness and a slowing metabolism.
+These changes may include hot flashes, brain fog, sleeplessness, vaginal dryness, and slowing metabolism.
 Hormone therapy supplements and balances the declining levels of estrogen and progestin produced by the body, softening the physical effects.

 “Women are often not prepared for what I call the ‘ovarian retirement plan,’” says Rebecca Booth, MD, a gynecologist on the medical staff at Baptist Health Louisville.
-“Many women are concerned about functionality at work, their relationship and love life, their overall comfort and their waistline.”
+“Many women are concerned about functionality at work, their relationship and love life, their overall comfort, and their waistline.”

 The U.S. Preventive Services Task Force recommends against the use of hormone replacement therapy for menopause symptoms, but Dr. Booth believes a less-biased look is needed, such as that promoted by the North American Menopause Society, which says benefits outweigh the risks for some women.

 Lifestyle Changes for Menopause Symptoms

 Doctors often start by advising low-risk ways to tackle complaints, such as:

 - The supplement melatonin may help with sleep disruption.